opencitations/cec/classifier/cic/README.md

 ### Access the Web Interface

-Open a web browser and navigate to ?????.
+Open a web browser and navigate to the [classifier website](http://test.opencitations.net:81/cic/).

 ### Classify Text Manually